deividastalocka-source/active-directory-infrastructure-lab/docs/06-organisational-structure.md

 # Organisational Structure

-This section documents the Active Directory organisational structure, including Organisational Units (OUs), departmental security groups and domain user accounts.
+This section documents the creation of the Active Directory organisational structure, including Organisational Units (OUs), departmental security groups and domain user accounts.

 ## Step 16 — Create the Organisational Unit Structure

 ### Purpose

-Create a logical Active Directory hierarchy to organise users, computers, servers and groups.
+Create a logical Active Directory hierarchy to organise users, computers, groups and servers.

 ### Procedure